- Why ZIVID

 Compare the point cloud quality of Zivid with other 3D machine vision cameras on the market.

-What is the difference between a consumer-grade 3D camera from Realsense and an industrial-grade 3D color camera from Zivid?
+What is the difference between a low-cost consumer-grade 3D camera and an industrial-grade 3D color camera from Zivid?

 Many robotic bin- and piece picking applications have started their detect, pick and place algorithm development based on the data from low-cost depth cameras like e.g. the RealSense.
 And given its price point and availability, it's a great entry point to 3D imaging and capturing point clouds.

 With the latest news on Intel "winding down this business", we want to express sincere gratitude to the Realsense team for paving the way in the industry and driving inspiring product innovation.
 At the same time; many companies are now exploring alternatives - here is how Zivid 3D sensing compares.

 A 3D point cloud is the digital representation of our reality produced by a vision sensor.
 It's this point cloud that your system must use as input when calculating how to perform changes in the real world.
 A typical example is an automated solution for picking a box from a bin.

 But the uncomfortable truth is that all 3D machine vision sensors introduce errors and uncertainties to the digital point cloud representation.
 When these errors are big enough, your solution will likely make mistakes.
 In our bin example, this means that we'll miss picking the box from the bin.
 If we can minimize these errors, our point clouds have a true representation of reality.
 High trueness means that your solution can successfully pick and place the box.